A surgery approach to abelian quotients of the level 2 congruence group and the Torelli group: Introduction

-Let $\Sigma_{g,1}$ denote an orientable surface of genus $g$ with one boundary component and let $\Mod_{g,1} = \pi_0(\Diff^+(\Sigma_{g,1}, \partial \Sigma_{g,1}))$ denote the mapping class group of $\Sigma_{g,1}$.
-Let $\mathcal{I}_{g,1}$ denote the \textit{Torelli group}, that is, the kernel of the action of $\Mod_{g,1}$ on $H_1(\Sigma_{g,1}; \mathbb{Z})$.
-The Torelli group arises in algebraic geometry as the fundamental group of Torelli space: the moduli space of genus $g$ Riemann surfaces $C$ with one boundary component, together with a symplectic basis of $H_1(C;\mathbb{Z})$.
-Hence the abelianization of this subgroup is the first homology of this moduli space.
-The Torelli group is also of interest in the theory of $3$- and $4$-manifolds.
-For example, Morita showed that the tools developed by Johnson in his papers on the abelianization of the Torelli group have deep implications for the topology of homology $3$-spheres \autocite[Proposition 2.3]{morita}.
-More recently, Lambert used Johnson's tools to obstruct intersection forms of smooth $4$-manifolds, via trisections \autocite{cole}.
+The Torelli group arises in algebraic geometry as the fundamental group of Torelli space, the moduli space of genus $g$ Riemann surfaces $C$ with one boundary component and a symplectic basis of $H_1(C;\mathbb{Z})$.
+The abelianization of $\mathcal{I}_{g,1}$ is the first homology of Torelli space, and was calculated by Johnson in a series of papers.
+Johnson's work is of interest in the theory of $3$-- and $4$--manifolds.
+For example, Morita showed that the tools developed by Johnson have deep implications for the topology of homology $3$--spheres \autocite[Prop.2.3]{morita}.
+More recently, Lambert--Cole used Johnson's tools to study intersection forms of smooth $4$--manifolds, via trisections \autocite{cole}.

-Johnson found that all torsion in the abelianization of $\mathcal{I}_{g,1}$ is characterised by the Birman--Craggs homomorphisms \autocite{johnsonab}.
-The Rochlin invariant of a spin $3$-manifold $M$ is defined as the signature modulo $16$ of a spin $4$-manifold spin bounding $M$ (see Section $2$).
-The \textit{Birman--Craggs homomorphisms} are a family of maps $\mu_h: \mathcal{I}_{g,1} \rightarrow \mathbb{Z}/2$, indexed by a Heegaard embedding $h: \Sigma_g \rightarrow S^3$.
-These maps are constructed by cutting $S^3$ along the Heegaard surface $h(\Sigma_g)$, regluing the two handlebodies via an element of $\mathcal{I}_{g,1}$ to get a homology sphere, and then taking the Rochlin invariant \autocite{birmancraggs}, \autocite{BCJpaper}.
+Johnson found that all torsion in the abelianization of $\mathcal{I}_{g,1}$ is characterised by the \textit{Birman--Craggs homomorphisms}, which are a family of maps $\mu_h: \mathcal{I}_{g,1} \rightarrow \mathbb{Z}/2$, indexed by a Heegaard embedding $h: \Sigma_g \rightarrow S^3$.
+These maps are constructed by cutting $S^3$ along the Heegaard surface $h(\Sigma_g)$, regluing the two handlebodies via an element of $\mathcal{I}_{g,1}$ to get a homology sphere, and then taking the Rochlin invariant of its unique spin structure \autocite{johnsonab},\autocite{birmancraggs}, \autocite{BCJpaper}.

+Let $M$ be an oriented Riemannian manifold, and let $P(M)$ denote the oriented orthonormal frame bundle of $M$.
+A \textit{spin structure} on $M$ is an element $\xi \in H^1(P(M);\Z/2) = \Hom(H_1(P(M)),\Z/2)$ that evaluates to $1$ on any homotopically non--trivial loop in a fibre of $P(M)$.
+The \textit{Rochlin invariant} of a spin $3$-manifold $M$ is defined as the signature modulo $16$ of any spin $4$-manifold spin bounding $M$; see Section \ref{sato_overview_section}.
+Let $\Spin(M)$ denote the set of spin structures on $M$, then $\Spin(M)$ is in bijection with $H^1(M;\Z/2)$.